wp-plugins/extrawatch-pro/readme.txt

 - detect last user activity
 - report and send alert emails when users share same login from different IP

-➨ Facebook, Twitter and other Social media
+➨ Facebook, Twitter and other Media
 - detection from where your users came from such as: facebook, twitter, RSS, etc.

 ➨ Mobile devices detection